 - 1. Publication of the Student Paper Tharunka. - 2.
-Production of the student video program Campuswide. - A free legal service run by a qualified lawyer employed by the Students' Union Council. - 4.
+Production of the student video program Campuswide. - 3.
+A free legal service run by a qualified lawyer employed by the Students' Union Council. - 4.
 The Secondhand Bookshop for cheap texts. - 5.
 A child care centre, House at Pooh Corner. - 6.
-CASOC (Clubs and Societies on Campus) which provides money from the SU for affiliated clubs and societies on campus. - A video service with access for students to equipment and advice. - 8.
+CASOC (Clubs and Societies on Campus) which provides money from the SU for affiliated clubs and societies on campus. - 7.
+A video service with access for students to equipment and advice. - 8.
 A noticeboard for casual job vacancies. - 9.
-Organization of orientation for new students. - 10.
-Organization of Foundation Day.
+Organization of orientation for new students.

 The SU has two offices on campus.
-One is located at the back of the Library Lawn (between the Chancellery and the Morven Brown Building), the other is on the Second Floor of the Squarehouse (above the bar) at the bottom end of campus.
+One is located at the back of the Library Lawn (between the Chancellery and the Morven Brown Building), where the S.U.
+President, Education Vice-President, Education Officer, Clubs and Societies Secretary and Postgraduate Officer are available to discuss student problems.
+The other is on the Second Floor of the Squarehouse (above the bar) at the bottom end of campus, where the Secretary/Treasurer, Women's Officer, Overseas Student Director, the full-time Solicitor, Tharunka and Campuswide provide information and student services.